EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-gettingstarted.md

 - "Singularity is another container platform and it is often used in cluster/HPC/research environments."
 - "Singularity has a different security model to other container platforms, one of the key reasons that it is well suited to HPC and cluster environments."
 - "Singularity has its own container image format (SIF)."
-- "The `singularity` command can be used to pull images from Singularity Hub and run a container from an image file."
+- "The `singularity` command can be used to pull images from Sylabs Cloud Library and run a container from an image file."
 ---

 The episodes in this lesson will introduce you to the [Singularity](https://sylabs.io/singularity/) container platform and demonstrate how to set up and use Singularity.